 Guyana celebrates Republic Day.
 Various European countries laid claim to the country, located on the northeastern coast of South America.
 According to the CIA World Factbook, Guyana is about the size of Idaho.
 Because the country has a tropical climate, inhabitants grow sugar, rice, and timber.
 It also exports gold and bauxite.
 Over 700,000 people live in Guyana.
 Georgetown is the capital.
 Older children could learn more at: Guyana.

-Pedro Alvarez Cabral discovered Brazil in 1500.
+Pedro Alvares Cabral discovered Brazil in 1500.
 Brazil was claimed by Portugal, and it is the only South American country where Portuguese is the principal language.

 Venezuela celebrates Independence Day.
 Spain gave up control of the country in 1821.
 Located in northern South America, Venezuela is about twice the size of California.
 It has a tropical climate, and petroleum provides a major portion of its economy.
 About 28.5 million people live in the country, and most of the cities are located along the Caribbean coastline.
 Caracas is the capital.
-Over eight million people live in Austria.
-Children could print and color a page about Venezuela at: Venezuela.
+Over eight million people live in Venezuela.
+Children can learn more at: Venezuela.
+Children could print and color a page about Venezuela at: Venezuela Art.

 Argentina celebrates Independence Day.
 The country became free of Spanish control in 1816.
 About one-fourth the size of the United States, Argentina exports beef and wheat.
 This South American country is the eighth largest country in the world.
 Almost 43 million people live in Argentina, and Buenos Aires is the capital.
 Children can learn more at: Argentina.